ucli-tools/mdepub/README.md

 ### Default Configuration

 The main configuration is stored in `config/default.yaml`.
-This file defines the default settings for all conversions, including:
+This file defines the default settings for all conversions.

-- **Chapter Splitting:** Control how chapters are divided.
-- **Stylesheet:** The default CSS file for styling.
-- **Lua Filter:** The default filter for custom structures.

 ### Document Metadata